LRGASP/lrgasp-submissions/docs/challenges.md

   * *kitchen sink* - Any combination of at least one LRGASP data set as well as any other accessioned data in public genomics data repositories.
 For example, multiple library methods can be combined (e.g. PacBio cDNA + PacBio CapTrap, ONT cDNA + ONT CapTrap+ ONT R2C2+ ONT dRNA, all data, etc.).
 LRGASP simulated reads may not be used in *kitchen sink* experiments.

 In all the above categories, the genome and transcriptome references specified by LRGASP should be used.
 For the *long and short* and *kitchen sink* category, additional transcriptome references can be used.

+For Challenge 1, replicates maybe pooled in one experiment, which is preferred, or submitted as separate experiments.
+For Challenge 2, replicates must be submitted as separate experiments.

 Each team can only submit one entry per challenge.